microsoft/vscode-docs/docs/python/python-tutorial.md

 **Note**: VS Code uses JSON files for all of its various configurations; `launch.json` is the standard name for a file containing debugging configurations.

-These different configurations are fully explained in [Debugging configurations](/docs/python/debugging.md); for now, just select "Python: Current File", which is the configuration that runs the current file shown in the editor using the currently selected Python interpreter.
+These different configurations are fully explained in [Debugging configurations](/docs/python/debugging.md); for now, just select **Python: Current File**", which is the configuration that runs the current file shown in the editor using the currently selected Python interpreter.

 To automatically stop the debugger on the first line when the program starts, add a `"stopOnEntry": true` setting to the "Python: Current File" configuration in `launch.json`, so that the whole configuration appears as follows: